 Access to broadband has become essential for the social and economic benefits it provides to American residents, businesses, governments and communities.
 Broadband is crucial for increased health, educational and economic opportunities, as well as for job and business creation and growth.
 Broadband can help close the digital divide between rural and urban communities.

 USDA Rural Development’s Rural Utilities Programs provide a variety of loans and grants to build and expand broadband networks.
-Loans to build broadband networks and deliver service to rural households and businesses, provide capital for rural telecommunications companies, broadband providers, wireless companies and fiber-to-the-home providers.
+Loans to build broadband networks and deliver service to rural households and businesses, provide capital for rural telecommunications companies and broadband providers.
 Grants are reserved for communities with the highest need.

 Telecommunications Loan and Grant Programs offered are:

-3. Rural Broadband Access Loan and Loan Guarantee
+- Rural Broadband Access Loan and Loan Guarantees

 Eligible applicants include for-profit and non-profit entities, tribes, municipalities and cooperatives.
 USDA particularly encourages investments in tribal and economically disadvantaged areas.